 Customers who want to "go green" in their water usage, need to realize that while a great idea, some of these "green" options do require the installation of backflow prevention devices to protect the public drinking water system.

 Using Barrels to Collect Rainstorm Water

-You can find out more about the City’s rain barrel program by following the link here.
+Find out more about the City’s rain barrel program.

 The City of Palo Alto does NOT require a backflow device for rain barrels as long as they remain stand-alone devices and are not connected to your home’s plumbing or irrigation system.
 If you would like to incorporate your rain barrel(s) into a plumbed system, a backflow device WILL BE required on every incoming water service to the property.

 Please visit our City’s Solar Water Heating program page for more information.